-20 2.5 FLake model
+2.5 FLake model

-In addition to LAKE2.0, the FLake model was used to simulate water temperature for the chosen period.
-FLake model (Mironov, 2008) is based on a two-layer representation of the lake's thermal structure.
-The upper layer is assumed to be well mixed and the structure of the deep stratified layer is described using the concept of self-similarity of the temperature-depth curve.
-The FLake model is widely used in climate and numerical weather prediction studies (Salgado and Le Moigne, 2010; Samuelsson et al., 2010; Le Moigne et al., 2016; Su et al., 2019) to simulate the feedback of freshwater lakes on the atmospheric boundary layer, and in the intercomparison experiments with other parameterizations.
+In addition to LAKE2.0, FLake model was used to simulate water temperature for chosen period.
+FLake model (Mironov, 2008) is based on a two-layer representation of the temperature profile and on the integral energy budgets for the two layers.
+The upper layer is assumed to be well mixed and the structure of the deep stratified layer is described using the concept of self-similarity of the temperature-depth curve, the mean water temperature during the simulation run and apart of it provides mixed layer and bottom temperature, thermocline shape factor, and mixed layer depth in the output.
+FLake model is widely used in climate and numerical weather prediction studies (Salgado and Le Moigne, 2010; Samuelsson et al., 2006; Le Moigne et al., 2016; Su et al., 2019) to simulate the feedback of freshwater lakes on the atmospheric boundary layer, and in the intercomparison experiments with other parameterizations.
 In particular, FLake has been applied in studies of the Alqueva reservoir by Iakunin et al. (2018), Potes et al. (2012), and Salgado and Le Moigne (2010).